Please see below for our current fees as from 1st August 2022*

 Notice of Leaving: Please note, as per the terms and conditions of the nursery, 4 weeks is required for the intention to withdraw your child.

-*Fee Increase April 2021 - we have ensured the price has been frozen for the last 26 months to try and keep the child care costs at an affordable amount for the families of the nursery but due to increased outgoings, PPE costings and rise in living wage, this is no longer sustainable.
+*Fee Increase August 2022 - we have ensured the price has been frozen for the last 15 months to try and keep our child care costs at an affordable amount for the families of the nursery but due to increased outgoings, increases in living wage and the huge rise in the cost of living, this is no longer sustainable.

 For those weighing up the financial benefits of going back to work/paying for childcare against staying at home, there are a number of financial support options that may be available to help with your childcare fees.